spsajjan/mwarch/README.md

 <!-- INSTALLATION -->
 ## 🛠 Installation
-If you already have Linux Arch installed, then follow the steps below:
+If you already have Linux Mint installed, then follow the steps below:
 ### 1. Clone the repository
 ```
 git clone https://github.com/meowrch/meowrch.git